-A simple way of calibrating a rig to make changes quickly and without thinking as wind conditions change during a race.
+Video explaining a simple way of calibrating a rig to make changes quickly and without thinking as wind conditions change during a race.

-In this video Australian Yachtsman, Robin Duessen explains how he has used color coding to keep it simple.
+In this video Australian Yachtsman, Robin Duessen explains how he has used color coding in his 5O5 to keep it simple.
 Having worked out where the key controls that affect sail shape need to be (the tuning grids are a good starting point) colours are used as markers so when rake is changed all the other relevant controls are simply set to the same colour.
 Done correctly this maintains the mast configuration to ensure it continues to suit the luff round cut in the mainsail and even how far out board the jib should be set.

-Started sailing at 12 years old as a complete dumb fuck.
+Started sailing at 12 years old as a complete novice.
 His family has no background in sailing but his German father drank at the local pub where someone had a boat and thought it would be a good idea to stop the kids running a muck.
 Now 60, Robin affectionately known as Fritz has

 - Won 3 National Sharpie Championships in 1984,1985 and 2001